Voltairine de Cleyre: Anarchist philosophy

 De Cleyre rejected the supposition that anarchism was an inherently violent or foreign ideology, instead upholding a peaceful approach to anarchism that was in keeping with American revolutionary traditions of self-governance and decentralization.
 She was deeply influenced by the anti-statist political philosophy of the classical liberals Thomas Paine and Thomas Jefferson, and especially the radical William Godwin, who she admired for his opposition to marriage and support for social welfare.
 She also drew influence from the mutualist economists Josiah Warren, who defended individual sovereignty and proposed a way to establish a free society by regulating commerce, and Pierre-Joseph Proudhon, who defined liberty as "the mother of order".
 Proudhon's belief that private property resulted from theft was particularly influential on de Cleyre, who often criticised the institution of private property for dispossessing workers of what they themselves had produced.
 De Cleyre placed Proudhon within the American anti-governmentalist tradition, within which she drew a line from Jefferson to the transcendentalists Ralph Waldo Emerson and Henry David Thoreau.
 She also admired the anarchist principles of Walt Whitman, although she was less impressed with his prose, preferring the romantic writings of Lord Byron and Percy Bysshe Shelley.
 De Cleyre saw herself as part of an anarchist "community of writers", finding anarchist tendencies within the literary works of writers such as Henrik Ibsen, Émile Zola and Walter Scott.

 Among the classical anarchists, de Cleyre was the most greatly inspired by Peter Kropotkin's emphasis on an ethical and scientific basis for anarchism.
 She was also influenced by the anti-theist and anti-statist philosophy of Mikhail Bakunin, which reached her indirectly through her studies of the Haymarket anarchists and Benjamin Tucker's publication Liberty.
-Although she never directly credited Bakunin for his influence on her, by the turn of the 20th century, she also moved closer to anarcho-syndicalism, which drew from Bakuinin's conception of trade unions as a nucleus for a post-revolutionary social order.
+Although she never directly credited Bakunin for his influence on her, by the turn of the 20th century, she also moved closer to anarcho-syndicalism, which drew from Bakunin's conception of trade unions as a nucleus for a post-revolutionary social order.
 She also echoed his criticisms of the "dual oppression" by church and state, calling for the abolition of both.
-De Cleyre saw anarchism as a means to finally break away from "two thousand years of Chrisitan ascetism".
+De Cleyre saw anarchism as a means to finally break away from "two thousand years of Christian ascetism".
 Despite her own personal hostility to religion for disregarding people's material needs, she came to believe that a version of it - such as that advocated by Leo Tolstoy - was compatible with anarchism.